Digital Approaches in Greek Palaeography

 3. Bentein, K. The distinctiveness of syntax for varieties of Post-classical and Byzantine Greek.
 Paper presented at the Beyond Standards: Attic, the Koiné and Atticism conference (Cambridge, September 14, 2018)

 4. Bentein, K. Syntax: a sociolinguistically distinctive level?
 Some observations from the Life of Euthymius.
-Paper to be presented at the Metaphrasis workshop (Nicosia, October 13, 2018)
+Paper presented at the Metaphrasis workshop (Nicosia, October 13, 2018)

 5. Bentein, K., Amory, Y., De Mol, G. & E. Roumanis.
 Everyday writing in Graeco-Roman and Byzantine Greek.
-Paper to be presented at the Dialing Research Seminar (Ghent, November 8, 2018)
+Paper presented at the Dialing Research Seminar (Ghent, November 8, 2018)

 6. Bentein, K. The decline of infinitival complementation in Ancient Greek: A reconsideration.
-Paper to be presented at the Classics Research Seminar (Cambridge, November 21, 2018)
+Paper presented at the Classics Research Seminar (Cambridge, November 21, 2018)

 7. Amory, Y. Defense of her doctoral thesis [Title: Communiquer par écrit dans l’Égypte de l’Antiquité tardive: les lettres grecques des archives de Dioscore d’Aphrodité [Égypte; VIe s. apr.
 J-.C.]).
 Discussed at the École Pratique des Hautes Études (Paris, December 1, 2018).

 8. Bentein, K. Variation equals social meaning?
 Developing a digital approach towards communicative variation in Roman and Late Antique Egypt.
 Paper presented at the Digital Approaches to Ancient and Modern Texts colloquium (Manchester, December 12, 2018).